CIS1900/2022-fall/11/README.md

 To pass around functions, we can use function pointers, but these are not ideal.
 Combining function pointers with template arguments can be difficult, and function pointers only work with regular functions, defined at compile-time.
 This means you cannot dynamically build a function at runtime and obtain a function pointer to it.
-Function objects solve both problems in C++.
+Function objects solve both of these problems in C++.

 ## Function Objects